tibomahe/twigstarter/README.md

 To access the `Request` object, use the `request()` function in your code.

 Then, using the `view($tpl_name, $data, $status_code)` function, you can send back a `Response` containing the rendered view with the given data.
 You can also create a custom `Response` instance, look at [Sabre's doc](http://sabre.io/http/sapi/) for more informations.

+## Critical CSS

+SasserKit uses the grunt contrib for [criticalcss](https://github.com/filamentgroup/grunt-criticalcss).
+When you launch grunt, it generates critical css files in css/critical/.. that you can copy, paste and inline in the head of your html.